atc-net/atc-network/README.md

 ## Using the IPScanner

-The IPScanner can scan a range of IPAddresses or just a single IPAddress for information specified in the IPScannerConfig.
+The IPScanner can scan a range of IPAddresses or just a single IPAddress as specified in the IPScannerConfig.

-- If `IcmpPing` is enabled the result for given IPAddress will contains a PingResult with network quality information.
+- If `IcmpPing` is enabled the result for given IPAddress will contain a PingResult with network quality information.
-- If `ResolveHostName` is enabled the result for given IPAddress will contains the hostname if possible to resolve.
+- If `ResolveHostName` is enabled the result for given IPAddress will contain the hostname if possible to resolve.
-- If `ResolveMacAddress` is enabled the result for given IPAddress will contains the mac-address if possible to resolve.
+- If `ResolveMacAddress` is enabled the result for given IPAddress will contain the mac-address if possible to resolve.
-- If `ResolveVendorFromMacAddress` is enabled the result for given IPAddress will contains the vendor name from the mac-address if possible to resolve.
+- If `ResolveVendorFromMacAddress` is enabled the result for given IPAddress will contain the vendor name from the mac-address if possible to resolve.
-- `TreatOpenPortsAsWebServices` define what kind of port numbers should be tested, the options is: `None`, `WellKnown`, `WellKnownAndCommon, `All`
+- `TreatOpenPortsAsWebServices` defines what kind of port numbers should be tested, the options are: `None`, `WellKnown`, `WellKnownAndCommon`, `All`

 ### Example on ScanRange based on WellKnown port numbers